Helpline 0808 800 3333 or contact us

 It is only in recent years that more research has been undertaken into life expectancy and cerebral palsy.

 If you have very profound CP with severe postural difficulties, internal organs can become compressed due to posture and contractions.
 You may also have complex care needs.
-In these cases, life expectancy may be shortened.
+In these cases, life expectancy may be shorter.

 However, more recent research indicates that many people with CP will have a similar life expectancy to non-disabled people.
-Certainly Scope is aware of people with cerebral palsy who are in their 70s and 80s.

 Sometimes the effects of ageing can be heightened due to inadequate rehabilitation following surgery or even the constant use of equipment.
 For example, poor wheelchair seating and support can affect posture causing pain, discomfort and sometimes loss of function in limbs.